 In 1988, aged 19, Christina became pregnant by a man whose name she did not reveal.
 Her daughter, Amber, was born in September.
 For the baby's sake, Christina married Larry Boyer.
 After he had beaten unconsciousness, she had him arrested.

-After waiting more than two and a half years in jail for a trial, grieving the loss of her child, her court-appointed lawyer, whom she had met only three times in that period, suddenly came by and advised her to accept a plea agreement which he had already worked out with the D.A. and the Assistant D.A. (an Alford plea).
+After waiting more than two and a half years in jail for a trial, grieving the loss of her child, her court-appointed lawyer advised her to accept a plea agreement which he had worked out with the D.A. and the Assistant D.A. (an Alford plea).
 That way, he said, she could avoid the risk of a death penalty by electrocution.

 In October 1994, less than 24 hours after having passed a polygraph (lie detector) test indicating her innocence, and with the start of the trial just days away, Christina decided to accept that plea agreement: she asserted her innocence but agreed to accept a punishment for lesser charges of life plus 20 years in prison with the possibility of parole, rather than risking a death sentence.
 In a letter to her friends, she wrote: "I know that my decision to go ahead Monday with the offered plea may seem like I'm giving up.
 Please try to understand that I'm scared."

 She did not stand trial and was never found guilty by a jury.
 The sentencing judge resigned in 2012 while being investigated for "allegations of judicial misconduct" unrelated to this case.

 Christina's murder conviction was not for inflicting any physical injury to Amber - in fact, no one in this case was convicted of hitting the child with deadly force - but for failing to seek medical attention for the head injury that caused her death.